Jesus and His followers

 The apostles preach not only by Word but by their very life, full of virtues.
 The success of their mission directly depends on their purity and holiness, as a likeness to the One who called them to serve.
 “Imitate me, as I am Christ,” called the Apostle Paul (1 Corinthians 4.16), thereby showing “how faithful he was in the image of Christ if he points this out to others” (St. John Chrysostom).

 More than one reference to the ascetic deeds of the holy apostles, their fasts, and prayers in the New Testament.
-“I pacify and enslave my body, so that, while preaching to others, I do not remain unworthy.” wrote about himself to St. Apostle Paul (1 Cor.
-9.27; see also Acts 1.14; 6.4; 13.2-3; 14:23 and others).
+“I pacify and enslave my body, so that, while preaching to others, I do not remain unworthy.” wrote about himself to St. Apostle Paul (1 Corinthians 9.27; see also Acts 1.14; Acts 6.4; Acts 13.2; Acts 13.3; Acts 14:23 and others).

 This trait of the apostles was also reflected in church hymns: